“Hear me now and believe me later!” – Hanz & Franz, Saturday Night Live

 To-do Lists aren’t helpful when it comes to doing the hard work in sales and marketing.

 For salespeople, the hardest thing to do is prospecting, for marketers, measuring marketing ROI.
 Both of these activities are ongoing and require constant and never-ending improvement, as the effectiveness of the tools and methods you apply will change.

-A To-do list is defined as “a list of tasks that need to be completed, typically organized in order of priority.”
+A To-do list is “a list of tasks to completed, typically organized in order of priority.”
 But aren’t sales prospecting and measuring marketing ROI arguably essential activities for sales and marketing professionals?

-Important as these activities are, they don’t belong on a To-do list, they belong on your calendar.
+While they are essential, these activities don’t belong on a To-do list; they belong on your calendar.

 Blocking time on your calendar for meaningful progress on essential activities ensures that you won’t leave them for the last minutes or when your schedule frees up.

 I’ve found that blocking large chunks of calendar time for essential activities helps me stay focused, and I get the important things done faster and sooner.

 Unless you block time on the calendar for essential activities, they won’t get done.
 Keep them off your To-do list.